NCAS-CMS/cfdm/docs/source/tutorial.rst

 * **globally** i.e. for all cfdm operations, by setting the `cfdm.LOG_LEVEL` which controls the project-wide logging;
-* **for a specific function only** (for many functions) by setting that function's *verbose* keyword argument (which overrides the global setting for the duration of the function call).
+* **for a specific function only** (for many functions) by setting that function's *verbose* keyword (which overrides the global setting for the duration of the function call).

 Both possibilities use a consistent level-based cut-off system, as detailed below.